dpa99c/cordova-check-plugins/README.md

 - If `cordova plugin install cordova-plugin-foo@1.0.1` was used to install the plugin, then `cordova-check-plugins` will return the highest remote version as `1.0.1`
 - If `cordova plugin install cordova-plugin-foo@~1.0.1` was used to install the plugin, then `cordova-check-plugins` will return the highest remote version as `1.0.2`

-Calling `cordova-check-plugins --unconstrain-versions` will ignore the specified local version, so in the example above, all cases would return `2.0.0`.
+Calling `cordova-check-plugins --unconstrain-versions` will ignore the specified version, so in the example above, all cases would return `2.0.0`.

 Note that this only option affects plugins whose source is npm.
 It will have no effect on plugins installed directly from github repos.